hellerve/utilities/bashutils/README.md

 **erl_crashdump_analyzer**:

-This one if from Fred H., the famous author of "Learn you some Erlang for great good", a very good resource for beginner erlangers.
+This one if from Fred Hebert, the famous author of "Learn you some Erlang for great good", a very good resource for beginner erlangers.
 It analyzes the logfile a dying BEAM left behind and collects info about its state at the moment of dying.
 So you could easily call it a forensics tool for analyzing